Lesson video

 I would like you to create an artwork that blurs the line between popular culture and fine art.

-So if like Laura, you used collage, don't use collage in this task.
+And then represent it using a different discipline to task A, so if you like Laura, you use collage, don't use collage in this task.

-And I've put a picture and image of a repetitive pattern here to help inspire you.
+And I put a picture and image of a repetitive pattern here to help inspire you.

 Pause the video.

-I feel like a smartphone might be quite a popular choice, but I wonder if anyone did the hot dog and if anyone chose sculpture.
+I feel like a smartphone might be popular choice, but I wonder if anyone did the hot dog, and anyone chose sculpture.

 So this is what I chose, the smartphone.